TaNiShA180/Real-Time-Hand-Gesture-Recognition-Sign-language-detection-/README.md

-# Real-Time Hand Gesture Recognition using MediaPipe
+# Real-Time Hand Gesture Recognition(Sign Language Detection)using MediaPipe

 This project is a complete pipeline for creating a real-time hand gesture recognition system.
 It uses OpenCV to capture video, MediaPipe for accurate hand landmark detection, and a Scikit-learn RandomForestClassifier to recognize custom gestures.